Pros & Cons

 Upon subscribing to a One Call Alert emergency response plan, you will be asked to personalize your care plan.
-List your approved caregivers, including family, friends, or neighbors and detail your medical history.
+List your approved caregivers, including family, friends, or neighbors, and detail your medical history.
 When you push your help button, the operator will ask you if you’d like to contact your caregivers or call emergency services.
-If you are unable to speak or the operator cannot hear you, EMT will be dispatched by default.
+If you cannot speak or the operator cannot hear you, EMT will be dispatched by default.

 Wearable in-home devices have a battery life of over five years.
 There is no need to charge them and, because the devices are monitored, customer support agents will be notified of a low battery and will automatically send you a new device.

 The mobile device has a battery life of about 36 hours.
 It’s recommended to charge your device every night by placing it in the charging cradle.
 It takes about 4 hours for the device to recharge completely.

 In-home base consoles and mobile devices each come with 2-way talk speakers so that you can easily communicate with One Call Alert operators.
 Their microphones are powerful and can pick up activity from the other room.

 One of the reasons One Call Alert consistently receives such great customer reviews is because their medical alert system is simple and intuitive.
 All devices come programmed and ready to use, taking less than 10 minutes to set up.
 To set up the base console, all you have to do is plug it into an electrical outlet and attach two phone cords.

 Those who subscribe to the mobile plans can easily track GPS activity on their personal EverThere account.